Darshan-Kania/Python-Sem-4/Lab2/Assignment.md

 3. Create a list of intergers and print squares of all numbers using list Comprehension.

 4. Create a dictionary of country and their capital.
 Take n inputs from the user.
 After the dictionary is created, perform the following operations :

 - Search based on a key
 - Delete an element based on a key

-5.Write a Python program to count the number of characters (character frequency) in a string.
+5. Write a Python program to count the number of characters (character frequency) in a string.

 6. Write a Python program to convert a given string into a list of words, modify one word and convert it back to the string.